rickysahu/mpngen/README.md

 ### State
 [x] Display responses as JSON
+[x] Styles in header of MPN are easy to change
 [ ] Export as JSON
 [ ] Save using local storage on refresh